MicrosoftDocs/xamarin-docs/docs/ios/tvos/user-interface/buttons.md

 ---
-title: "Working with Buttons"
+title: "Working with tvOS Buttons in Xamarin"
-description: "This article covers designing and working with buttons inside of a Xamarin.tvOS app." ms.prod: xamarin ms.assetid: DA6EF400-A4E3-4245-A0D4-F2398CAE2C9B ms.technology: xamarin-ios
+description: "This document describes how to work with buttons in a tvOS app built with Xamarin.
+It discusses how to work with buttons in code and in storyboards, and it examines how to style a button." ms.prod: xamarin ms.assetid: DA6EF400-A4E3-4245-A0D4-F2398CAE2C9B ms.technology: xamarin-ios